 This is a very common task.
 As a WooCommerce store manager, sometimes you need to hide the SKU field on the single product page, while keeping it in the backend (Product Edit page) for order tracking and product import/export purposes.

-Here’s a simple snippet you can use to remove the SKU immediately 🙂 Continue reading WooCommerce: Hide SKU on the Single Product Page
+Here’s a simple snippet you can use to remove the SKU immediately 🙂 Continue reading WooCommerce: Hide SKU @ Single Product Page

 For once, this is a PHP snippet I use on my own website 🙂 In here, I’ll show you how to change the “Description” H2 Heading in the description tab on the single product page.
 Enjoy!
 Continue reading WooCommerce: Rename “Description” Title @ Single Product Page Tabs